blue-bell/forkglove-docs/docs/3-visualization/4-panels/user-scripts.md

 }
 ```

-If you drag in a `.bag` file, you should now be able to inspect the `/foxglove_script/echo` topic in the [Raw Messages panel](/docs/visualization/panels/raw-messages).
+If you drag in a recording with a `/rosout` topic, you should now be able to inspect the `/foxglove_script/echo` topic in the [Raw Messages panel](/docs/visualization/panels/raw-messages).

 When you create a new script, you’ll be presented with some boilerplate: